 - 1. Black, military-style jacket with epaulets and Order of Malta patch on left shoulder: - a.
 The standard-issue jacket is a black ripstop BDU shirt. - 2.
 Black trousers with no cuffs: - a.
 The standard-issue trousers also are black ripstop BDUs. - 3.
 Black rain jacket (optional): - a.
-Waterproof, An option is available through New England Uniform. - b.
-A black rain poncho or black rainproof golf jacket with no commercial logos also are acceptable.
+A black rain poncho1 or black rainproof golf jacket1 with no commercial logos also are acceptable.
 Please, only black ponchos and jackets for the men. - 4.
 Necktie: - a.
 The standard issue tie is a dark gray tie with white Malta crosses. - b.
-A plain black tie is an acceptable alternative. - 5.
+A plain black tie is an acceptable alternative1. - 5.
 Belt: - a.
 Order of Malta belt worn over the black jacket.
-The standard issue Federal Association belt is the "British Association-style" belt provided through New England Uniform.
+The standard issue Federal Association belt is the "British Association-style" belt provided through T&T Uniforms.
 These items are custom made in advance of the pilgrimage.
 See order form for details. - b.
 You also may purchase a belt from the British Association in Lourdes. - c.
 The belt formerly provided by Muscatello's remains an acceptable alternative, but is no longer available for purchase. - 6.
 Black beret (optional and recommended): - a.
 The standard issue beret is a black "inspection-ready" beret that has a red Order of Malta insignia. - b.
 Please, only military-style berets that have a stiff front-side for mounting insignia.
 Do not improvise. - 7.
-Black V-neck sweater (optional); A military style option is available from New England Uniform.
+Black V-neck sweater (optional)